 - Supporting and troubleshooting processing issues encountered during the manufacture of commercial products.

-- The routine use of modern laboratory equipment including automated CLR equipment (LARA and ATLAS systems).
+- The routine use of laboratory equipment including automated CLR equipment (LARA and ATLAS systems).

 - Learning key laboratory procedures including reaction set up, distillations, crystallisations, drying, and column chromatography purification techniques.